danielbodnar/awesome-stars/README.md

 - [adrg/xdg](https://github.com/adrg/xdg) - Go implementation of the XDG Base Directory Specification and XDG user directories
 - [adbayb/termost](https://github.com/adbayb/termost) - 📦 A framework to build your next CLI application: Get the most of your terminal 🚀
 - [inkline/inkline](https://github.com/inkline/inkline) - Inkline is the intuitive UI Components library that gives you a developer-friendly foundation for building high-quality, accessible, and customizable Vue.js 3 Design Systems.
-- [atomicdata-dev/atomic-server](https://github.com/atomicdata-dev/atomic-server) - Create, share, fetch and model Atomic Data!
-This project consists of a graph database + server, a CLI and a rust library.
+- [atomicdata-dev/atomic-server](https://github.com/atomicdata-dev/atomic-server) - An open source headless CMS / real-time database.
+Powerful table editor, full-text search, and SDKs for JS / React / Svelte.
 - [polygon-io/client-js](https://github.com/polygon-io/client-js) - The official JS client library for the Polygon REST and WebSocket API.
 - [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
 - [greyblake/ta-rs](https://github.com/greyblake/ta-rs) - Technical analysis library for Rust language